These easy toy storage ideas will save your sanity and help control the chaos of life with kids. I’ve got ideas for organizing books and games too!

 We have some larger Woodzeez houses and a farm, and I like to keep these on the bottom shelf where E can reach them (and put them away!) herself.

 Finally, I label both ends of all the boxes.
-That way it doesn’t matter which direction they get put back on shelf.
+That way it doesn’t matter which direction they get put back on the shelf.
 We’re just happy that they’re back on the shelf at all.
 These are my favorite chalkboard sticker labels (and I’ve tried a few different brands).
 They come with a good chalk pen too!
+But I recommend using a white paint pen, so the writing won’t rub off.

 now for the stuffed animals…